-During 2013, we expect to drill an estimated 38 gross (33 net) vertical wells and, assuming the completion of this offering, 33 gross (30 net) horizontal wells on our acreage.
-We estimate that our capital expenditures for 2013 will be between \$290.0 million and \$320.0 million, which includes costs for infrastructure and non-operated wells but does not include the cost of any land acquisitions.
+During 2013, we expect to drill an estimated 38 gross (33 net) vertical wells and 33 gross (30 net) horizontal wells on our acreage.
+We currently estimate that our capital expenditures for 2013 will be between \$290.0 million and \$320.0 million, which includes costs for infrastructure and non-operated wells but does not include the cost of any land acquisitions.
 During the three months ended March 31, 2013, we drilled 14 gross (12 net) vertical wells and 5 gross (5 net) horizontal wells.
 We did not participate in drilling any non-operated wells during this period in the Permian Basin.